rawitat/gtypist_lessons/programming_quotes.typ

- :GENERAL_4     "General Wisdoms #4             You know the drill, from the above" :GENERAL_5     "General Wisdoms #5             Yet another one of the above" :GENERAL_6     "General Wisdoms #6             As the name said" :PHILOSOPHY    "Philosophy of Computing        Man, Mind, Machine, etc" :PHILOSOPHY_2  "Philosophy of Computing #2     Continuation from aboove" :SW_ENG        "Software Engineering           Some thoughts on Software Dev/Eng"
+ :GENERAL_4     "General Wisdoms #4             You know the drill, from the above" :GENERAL_5     "General Wisdoms #5             Yet another one of the above" :GENERAL_6     "General Wisdoms #6             As the name said" :GENERAL_7     "General Wisdoms #7             As the name said, again" :PHILOSOPHY    "Philosophy of Computing        Man, Mind, Machine, etc" :PHILOSOPHY_2  "Philosophy of Computing #2     Continuation from aboove" :SW_ENG        "Software Engineering           Some thoughts on Software Dev/Eng"